Skip to content

 functions_arithmetic_decimal.yaml

-This document file is generated for functions_arithmetic_decimal.yaml
+This document file is generated for functions_arithmetic_decimal.yaml.
+The extension URN is extension:io.substrait:functions_arithmetic_decimal.

 Scalar Functions